25% Increase Over Previous Year’s Record Keeps Pace With Covid-19-Related Demand

 About the Second Harvest Food Bank of Lehigh Valley and Northeast Pennsylvania

-Established by the Community Action Committee of the Lehigh Valley in 1982, the Second Harvest Food Bank of the Lehigh Valley and Northeast Pennsylvania’s mission is to obtain food and distribute it to people in need through area nonprofits and to provide resources for education and advocacy to end hunger.
+Established by the Community Action Lehigh Valley in 1982, the Second Harvest Food Bank of the Lehigh Valley and Northeast Pennsylvania’s mission is to obtain food and distribute it to people in need through area nonprofits and to provide resources for education and advocacy to end hunger.
 Second Harvest operates in a six-county service area comprised of Lehigh, Northampton, Carbon, Monroe, Pike, and Wayne counties.
 It has distributed more than 150 million pounds of food to people in need through its network of more than 200 nonprofit agencies that include emergency food pantries and meal centers as well as homeless shelters, childcare agencies, addiction treatment programs and just about any agency that feeds people as part of their operation.
 Collectively, this network serves more than 60,000 people each month.

 Second Harvest operates The Seed Farm, which trains aspiring farmers in the business of farming.
 It offers supplemental nutrition programs for children (Backpack Buddies) senior citizens (SUNShine Boxes) and active-duty military, reservists, and veterans (MilitaryShare), It helps families access SNAP (formerly Food Stamps) benefits, Share Our Strength’s Cooking Matters™ nutrition education program, and anti-hunger advocacy initiatives.
 Second Harvest is a member of Feeding America, the nation’s food bank network, and largest hunger-relief organization.
 For every $1 donated, Second Harvest can provide six meals to our neighbors in need.
 Learn more at shfblv.org